blaze/blaze/docs/source/quickstart.rst

 Finishing Up
 ~~~~~~~~~~~~

-In each of these examples Blaze computes only as much as is necessary to
+Blaze computes only as much as is necessary to present the results on screen.
-present the results on screen.
-Fully evaluate the computation, returning an
+Fully evaluate the computation, returning an output similar to the input type
-output similar to the input type by calling ``compute``.
+by calling ``compute``.

 .. doctest::